-If each of your children wants to have their own Christmas tree, this easy craft can make that possible.
+If each one of your children wants to have their own Christmas tree, this easy craft can make that possible!

 The best part is that it requires very few supplies and craftiness skills, which makes it the perfect project for kids of all ages.

-Use the free printable template available at the end of this post to make this origami craft even easier.
+Use the free printable Christmas tree template available at the end of this post to make this origami craft even easier.

-Time to fold!
-Keep reading to learn how to make your own three-dimensional Christmas tree.
+Keep reading this post to learn how to make your own three-dimensional Christmas tree super easily.

 3D Paper Christmas Tree

-To make your mini Christmas Tree you will only need a couple of materials:
+To make your 3D paper Christmas Tree, you will only need a couple of materials:

 - 3D Christmas Tree Craft Template, or